DamnWidget/anaconda.developers.docs/anaconda_plugable_architecture/README.md

 You have freedom to design your plugin as you want as far as you decouple command calls and process of results from the process of the command and the generation of the result itself but I hardly recommend to approach an architecture and design similar to [anaconda_php](https://github.com/DamnWidget/anaconda_php) as it is after all a reference implementation of an anaconda compatible plugin.

-For more information about how to decouple this, refer to the `anaconda_php` code and to the `Anaconda Architectire and Design` section in this same documentation.
+For more information about how to decouple this, refer to the `anaconda_php` code and to the `Anaconda Architecture and Design` section in this same documentation.